gosiacodes/E-Commerce-Online-Shop-Design/README.md

 Example for shop with cameras and accessories.

-For now it has index page and products page (when you click on "Cameras").
+For now it has index page, products page (when you click on "Cameras") and shopping cart page (when you click on shopping cart icon).

 In the future comes updates (e.g. product page).